From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Additional Results with Gemma 3

-This subsection analyzes the centrality structure induced by behavioral traits when using Gemma~3~27B, focusing on both the re-sharing and the interaction networks. \paragraph{Re-sharing Network.} Figure~\ref{fig:rcp_degree} reports the distributions of normalized in-degree and out-degree centralities across behavioral profiles in the re-sharing network.
+Figure~\ref{fig:rcp_degree} reports the distributions of normalized in-degree and out-degree centralities across behavioral profiles in the re-sharing network.
 Overall, the resulting patterns closely align with those observed in the main experiment.
 In particular, amplification-oriented profiles — Content Amplifiers (CA), Balanced Participants (BP), and Occasional Sharers (OS) — continue to occupy the most central positions in terms of out-degree, confirming their primary role in driving content propagation.
 A slight difference can be observed in the relative prominence of Content Amplifiers, whose out-degree centrality is marginally reduced compared to the main experiments.
 This effect is consistent with the behavioral patterns discussed in Appendix~\ref{app:gemma_behav}, where CA agents exhibit a modest reduction in re-sharing activity accompanied by increased interaction behavior.
 Despite this shift, the overall centrality ranking across behavioral profiles remains stable, indicating that the structural roles induced by behavioral traits are preserved.

 \paragraph{Interaction Network.}

 The interaction network exhibits the degree centrality distributions shown in Figure~\ref{fig:gemma_rcp_outDegree_interaction}, computed across behavioral profiles.
 As in the main experiments, interaction-oriented profiles — Interactive Enthusiasts (IE) and Occasional Engagers (OE) — remain the most central in terms of out-degree, confirming their dominant role in generating interactions.